VoV1990/suffixing-app-with-maven/README.md

 Write the code implementing the app specification.
 Configure maven project to build a runnable jar containing application and its dependencies.
 Show the mentor your results.

+Logging Specification

+Application should log startup information.
+Application should log information on config read.
+Application should log renaming process information.
+Application should log summary information.
+Application should log shutdown information.
+Application should handle and log possible errors.

+Use different logging level.
+All log entries should contain a date and time information as well.